apache/nuttx-apps/nshlib/README.txt

       the system console is used to provide debug output.
 Default: stdin and stdout (probably "/dev/console")

+      NOTE: When any other device other than /dev/console is used for a user interface, (1) linefeeds (\n) will not be expanded to carriage return / linefeeds (\r\n).
+You will need to set your terminal program to account for this.
+And (2) input is not automatically echoed so you will have to turn local echo on.

   * CONFIG_NSH_TELNET
       If CONFIG_NSH_TELNET is set to 'y', then a TELENET server front-end is selected.
 When this option is provided,